Murilo-Araujo/LocalesApp/README.md

 For more detailed information about the classes, methods, and usage, refer to the inline comments in the source code.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and adapt the code to suit your needs.

 ## Disclaimer